My yoga images don’t just show poses. They offer a window into who you are and who you are becoming.

 Approximately one business week after your shoot, you’ll receive an instant download link for your digital files.
 They will be perfectly sized for the web sharing or printing needs we discussed, preserving flexibility for future use.

 Yoga photography is an all-inclusive package.
 A single fee covers our initial consult, your photoshoot, my travel to and from the location, and professional editing and delivery of your images.
 20 images will be digitally delivered within 5 business days of your session.
-The total cost is $300.
-(No hidden or unexpected fees.)
+The total cost is $549.
+Add a three-minute video = $949.

 You may be thinking….